furkansenharputlu/f-license/README.md

 **f-license** is an open-source license creation and verification tool.
 You can quickly add license key verification to your application.
 Don't implement yourself, just use the open-source product!

 # Premium
-Do you prefer to use a premium product with a user dashboard?
-If so, please reach out us with your use cases via this address: furkan_senharputlu@hotmail.com
+Ready to use the premium dashboard enhancing managing your customers and their licenses, sending them emails about the status of their licenses.
+If so, please reach out us [here](furkan_senharputlu@hotmail.com).

 # Features